OtHanski/reyrey/README.md

 # Credit

-Credit to Artem Golovizin for providing the basis for the ray transfer calculations.
+Credit to Artem Golovizin for providing the original reference code for the ray transfer matrix calculations, and helping me figure out what was wrong with mine!